All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Cardinal Borghese commissioned two large frescoes depicting his martyrdom.
 The two painters who made them (Domenichino and Guido Reni) were among the leading ones of their time and

 until the mid of the XIXth century their works were "must see" for all foreign travellers, in particular those of Reni who was referred to simply as Guido.
+See the two painters in a fresco by Domenichino at Grottaferrata.

 S. Andrea: details of the frescoes by Domenichino (left) and Guido Reni (right)